mstachowsky/Klein-Clientside/README.md

 ### The `!bookVariables` and `!endBookVariables` directives

-Each book can set their own global variables that can be used throughout the document.
+Each book can set their own book variables that can be used throughout the document.
 Each variable must have an unique name such as `%x` or `%y` as every instance of the name will be replaced by it's value.
 The variables values can either be set randomly within a range or by using an equation, details can be seen below in `!var` directives.

-Global book variables are not mandatory, but if you choose to use them, this directive must placed at the start of the file.
+Book variables are not mandatory, but if you choose to use them, this directive must placed at the start of the file.

 ### The `!var` directive
-To declare your global variables, the `!var` directive must be used within the `!bookVariables` and `!endBookVariables` directives.
+To declare your book variables, the `!var` directive must be used within the `!bookVariables` and `!endBookVariables` directives.

 The declaration follows the two formats:

 `!var uniqueName:minimumValue:maximumValue:decimalPercision`

-and

 `!var uniqueName:value`

-The first format creates a randomized global variable within in the specified range and decimal percision.
-The second format simply creates a global variable with a value, the value can either be a numeric value or an equation.
+The first format creates a randomized book variable within in the specified range and decimal percision.
+The second format simply creates a book variable with a value, the value can either be a numeric value or an equation.
 The equation can contain previously declared variables.

-For example, if you want a global variable named `%x` with a minimum value of 1, maximum value of 10, with a decimal percision of 2, the syntax is as follows.
+For example, if you want a book variable named `%x` with a minimum value of 1, maximum value of 10, with a decimal percision of 2, the syntax is as follows.

 `!var %x:1:10:2`